pinterest/gestalt/scripts/templates/README.md

 `.github/pr-title-checker-config.json`
 Add your new component name to the regex (alphabetize please!).
 If you're renaming, replacing, or removing a component, — _and the component also doesn't exist on any other platforms_ — remove that component name from the regex.

+## Add Typescript definition(s)

+`packages/gestalt/dist/index.d.tx`
+Add a typescript definition of your new component and it's relevant props and type definitions, and also for any other components you may have touched